Online Catalogue

 Our underfloor heating system inspires confidence.
 It has quality built-in from the initial design work right through to the innovative manifolds and pumps used in the control systems.

-With our PEX-AL-PEX pipe you can be confident that you are using the highest quality components with a proven track record.
-The pipe is covered within our comprehensive 25 year system guarantee providing ultimate peace of mind.
+With our 5 Layer pipe you can be confident that you are using the highest quality, market leading components.
+The pipe is covered with a comprehensive 50 year guarantee.

 Manifolds

-We only use top quality large bore nickel plated 1 1/4 " manifolds which are sized specifically for each project.
+We only use top quality brass manifolds – and all of our large bore nickel plated 1 1/4 ” manifolds are sized specifically for each project.
 Adjustable flow meters are fitted allowing accurate balancing of the individual circuits.

 Applications